-As process modeling is concerned, many works have already been conduced in the research field of workflow modeling and workflow management systems.
-Paul Buhler and Jose M. Vidal (Buhler and Vidal 2005) proposed a mechanism allowing for enacting workflows in an adaptive way using multi-agent systems (MAS).
-Robert Müller and al. presented in (Müller et al. 2004) various mechanisms for adaptation of workflows to deal with exception occurrences in running workflow instances, with an application to medical treatments.
+As process modeling is concerned, many works have already been conduced in the research field of workflow modelling and workflow management systems.
+Paul Buhler and Jose M. Vidal [Buhler 2005] proposed a mechanism allowing for enacting workflows in an adaptive way using multi-agent systems (MAS).
+Robert Müller and al. presented in [Müller 2004] various mechanisms for adaptation of workflows to deal with exception occurrences in running workflow instances, with an application to medical treatments.
 However, to our best knowledge, current works concerning workflow adaptation focus on interactions among software entities.
 Characteristics of interactions between humans, such as the importance of social aspects, are not or insufficiently taken into account by these works.

-Still in the field of workflows, some works (Aalst et al. 2000) have focused on formal models and conditions under which a modification of an existing - and potentially running - workflow retains workflow validity.
+Still in the field of workflows, some works [Aalst 2000] have focused on formal models and conditions under which a modification of an existing - and potentially running - workflow retains workflow validity.
 However, in the case of human interactions, some of these conditions may be relaxed as adaptation of a social protocol may lead to a social protocol which is temporally invalid.
 Such a case appears when a new state is introduced.
 The state exists but transitions leading to it have to be defined.
 The same applies for transitions having the brand-new state as a source.

 Some interesting works have been done in the field of electronic negotiations to model electronic negotiations with the help of negotiation protocols.
-In (Kersten et al. 2004), it is stated in that, in the field of electronic negotiations, "the protocol is a formal model, often represented by a set of rules, which govern software processing, decision-making and communication tasks, and imposes restrictions on activities through the specification of permissible inputs and actions".
+In [Kersten 2004], it is stated in that, in the field of electronic negotiations, "the protocol is a formal model, often represented by a set of rules, which govern software processing, decision-making and communication tasks, and imposes restrictions on activities through the specification of permissible inputs and actions".
 One may notice the similarity with the concept of social protocol.
-The reason for this fact is that the model presented in this paper was originally coming from a work on protocols for electronic negotiations (Picard and Huriaux 2006).
+The reason for this fact is that the model presented in this paper was originally coming from a work on protocols for electronic negotiations [Picard 2005c].
 However, to our knowledge, none of the works concerning negotiation protocols provides mechanisms for protocol adaptation.
 Moreover, these works are by nature limited to the field of electronic negotiations which is just a subset of the field of human collaboration.